vhawk19/Py_Primer/Classes/Classes_and_Instances.md

 *'self'* is a parameter as whenever a method is called the instance as a whole is passed automatically as the first parameter.

-###WAIT WAIT WAIT WAIT, WHAT IS THIS SELF KEYWORD???
+### Q: WAIT WAIT WAIT WAIT, WHAT IS THIS `SELF` KEYWORD???

 If you're like me, having learned C++ and coming over to python, you might be utterly confused with the reason python uses the `self` keyword.
-Infact, **self is not a keyword, you can use any word you like!** Consider the code below:
+Infact, **`self` is not a keyword, you can use any word you like!**

+So in short, the `self` object is used to denote an `instance` variable, and its unique to that particular object of the class, not EVERY object of the class.

+Consider the code below:

 ```python3